How to grow tomatoes: tomatoes require from 50 to 90 plus warm, frost-free days to reach harvest–depending on the variety you grow.

-Dwarf and container tomatoes (mostly determinate varieties) require the least amount of space.
+How to grow tomatoes: bush, dwarf, and container tomatoes.
+Bush determinate tomato varieties and dwarf varieties require the least amount of space.
 They can be grown in a small-sized garden–just a square foot or two–or in a container with just two to three cubic feet of soil.
 Hanging basket or window box grown tomatoes must not be allowed to wilt or go dry.

-Vining tomatoes are best staked or caged to support long stems and fruit.
+How to grow vining tomatoes.
 Indeterminate tomatoes can be left to sprawl naturally on the ground but fruit may become susceptible to diseases and be more difficult to find and pick at harvest time.
 Sprawling tomato fruits will require less work at the outset but are best grown on a mulch to keep fruit clean and reduce disease.
 All tomatoes grown in wet or humid conditions are best staked or caged to allow for ample air circulation and the drying of leaves and fruit.

-Staked and trellised tomatoes require tying in place and pruning.
+How to grow tomatoes on stakes and trellises and in cages.
 A staked tomato requires the least amount of growing space.
 But tying and pruning decrease the number of fruiting stems and blossoms.
 Fruit will be clean at harvest time.

-Yield.
+Tomato Yield Tips.
 Plant 1 to 4 tomato plants for each household member.
 Consider the variety and how the tomato will be used: eating fresh, cooking, canning or preserving.
-Mix early and late cultivars or determinate and indeterminate tomatoes to allow for a staggered and continuous harvest.
+If possible, plant both early and late cultivars and determinate and indeterminate tomatoes to allow for a staggered and continuous harvest.
 Double the number of plants if you plan to crush the fruit for juice.

 Site.
 Grow tomatoes in full sun.
 Tomatoes require warm, well-drained but moisture retentive soil rich in organic matter.
 Tomatoes will produce earlier in light, sandy soil, but the yield will be greater in heavier, loamy soil.
 Add aged compost to planting beds in advance of planting.
 Tomatoes prefer a soil pH of 5.5 to 6.8.
-Planted in containers tomatoes require the most soil you can provide and good drainage.
+Planted in containers tomatoes require the most soil you can provide–a large container–and good drainage.

-Planting time.
+Planting time and ripening temperatures.
 Tomatoes grow best when the day temperature is between 65° and 85°F (18-29°C).
 Tomatoes will not grow in soil cooler than 55°F (13°C) and tomato flowers will not set if the air temperature goes below 55°F .
 Tomatoes will not ripen and turn red if the night temperature goes above 85°F (29°C) and plants will stop growing if the temperature rises above 95°F (35°C).

-Starting from seed.
+How to grow tomatoes starting from seed.
 Start tomatoes from seed in the garden on the average date of last frost in spring.
-But commonly, tomatoes are grown from transplants started indoors and set in the garden 2 to 3 weeks after the average last frost date, when the soil has warmed.
+Most commonly, tomatoes are grown from transplants started indoors and set in the garden 2 to 3 weeks after the average last frost date, when the soil has warmed.